NVentimiglia/MVVMExample/README.md

   - Should be mostly fields / properties.
 Some methods are ok (ToString())
   - Account Model, Score Model, FileInfo

 - ViewModels : The View's Model
+  - AKA ViewControllers (on IOS)
   - logical proxy class that make services / models easier to use (for a view)
   - Implement Observable to enable data binding
   - Should be optional for simple logic (AccountLogic does not need one, but, complex game logic might)
+  - Example BingoViewModel, LobbyViewController

 - Interfaces (Contracts) : Describes the functionality of a service
  - Examples : (IAccountService, IBingoService)